RegainFlow/Enterprise-Engineering-RAG/CONTRIBUTING.md

 - **Don't** hardcode colors or magic numbers.
 - **Don't** mix icon libraries.

-Thank you for contributing to RegainFlow!
+Thank you for contributing to Insight Search Engine!